 This combination is particularly well-suited for many forms of anxiety, stress management in general, and work- or school-related stress.
 It is great for people who want to come away with a toolkit to use should stress return.

-Psychodynamic Therapy and Gestalt Therapy
+Psychodynamic and Gestalt Therapy

 Combining psychodynamic exploration of unconscious processes with the experiential techniques of Gestalt therapy can help you gain insight into your underlying motivations and unresolved issues while also addressing present-moment experiences.
 In short, this approach brings your unconscious thoughts and feelings to life.
 This is a powerful combination of two otherwise quite different approaches and one that you will likely not see in a non-integrative practice.